akoreman/akoreman/README.md

 - Video and board games
 - Art

-Recently graduated (MSc/Summa cum laude) as a computational/theoretical physicist with a specialisation in theoretical quantum computing and algorithms from Leiden University.Currently looking for a job that combines my love for programming with the mathematical skills my degree taught me. <!-- Specifically in game dev/computer graphics. -->
+Recently graduated (MSc/Summa cum laude) as a computational physicist with a specialisation in quantum computing and quantum algorithms from Leiden University.Currently looking for a job that combines my love for programming with the mathematical skills my degree taught me. <!-- Specifically in game dev/computer graphics. -->

 # Portfolio